Why do you need a leader?

 PE doesn’t stretch, so the impact will be more direct, therefore, PE line is weak against impacts… That’s the idea.

-When PE line came out in the 90s, many experts said PE line was not for lure fishing, certainly not for jigging.
-Sato Sensei was one of the first jigging experts that started using PE line on an overhead reel for jigging.
-But he also denied PE line for jigging first in his own article in 1994.
+When PE line came out in the 90s, many experts said PE line was not good for lure fishing, certainly not for jigging.
+Sato Sensei also despaired PE line for jigging first in his own article in 1994, but he proved himself wrong and he became the first jigging expert who started using PE line on an overhead reel for jigging.
 Now they all use PE line.